 Doctors may want to avoid prescribing drugs with powerful steroids to children for obvious reasons.
 Therefore, they may opt for a non-steroidal drug.
-Anti-inflammatory drugs could reduce some of the inflammation and bring relief from the constant pain of cerebral palsy.
+Anti-inflammatory drugs could reduce inflammation and relieve the constant pain of cerebral palsy.

 Drug Therapy for Cerebral Palsy

-Some parents may be hesitant to have their children take powerful pharmaceutical products on the daily basis because they worry about the side effects and the long-term effect on their child's health.
+Some parents may be hesitant to have their children take powerful pharmaceutical products daily because they worry about the side effects and the long-term effect on their child's health.
 These parents may opt for natural or alternative remedies.

-We do not express any judgment on the choices that parents make regarding medications for cerebral palsy.
-We do urge you to work in consultation with a neurologist and a treatment team in determining the course of action for your child.
+We do not express any judgment on parents' choices regarding medications for CP.
+We urge you to consult a neurologist and a treatment team to determine your child's course of action.
 Natural remedies for pain relief may work in conjunction with anticholinergic medications.

 Over the Counter Medications for Cerebral Palsy

-Some children may benefit from oral medications that are purchased over the counter.
-Some children may take pain relievers such as Tylenol or Aleve.
+Some children may benefit from oral medications that are purchased without a prescription.
+They may take pain relievers such as Tylenol or Aleve.

 In addition to medications, your child should maintain a healthy diet.
 Eating unhealthy can counteract some of the positive effects of therapy.

-Prescribed medications are not a shortcut for other forms of cerebral palsy treatment.
-Instead, they are meant to reduce pain and lessen some of the side effects of the disease, allowing the child to progress while in physical, occupational and language therapy.
+Prescribed medications are not a shortcut to other forms of cerebral palsy treatment.
+Instead, they are meant to reduce pain and lessen some of the side effects of the disease, allowing the child to progress while in physical, occupational, and language therapy.

 Your child's doctor may prescribe medications in response to certain symptoms or to help improve your child's overall daily experience.
 It is just one of the many steps that will be taken to improve your child's health.